jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Student/Challenge-00.md

 - [Azure Subscription](../../000-HowToHack/WTH-Common-Prerequisites.md#azure-subscription)
   - You will need _Owner_ permissions on the subscription to complete the hack (due to needing to grant RBAC access to the managed identity of the Logic App)
+  - This hack can be run in a [Visual Studio subscription with Azure credits](https://azure.microsoft.com/en-us/pricing/member-offers/credit-for-visual-studio-subscribers/)
 - [Managing Cloud Resources](../../000-HowToHack/WTH-Common-Prerequisites.md#managing-cloud-resources)
   - [Azure Portal](../../000-HowToHack/WTH-Common-Prerequisites.md#azure-portal)
   - [Azure CLI](../../000-HowToHack/WTH-Common-Prerequisites.md#azure-cli)